XavaDigital/ServerlessSaas/README.md

 When you make changes to the `firestore.rules`, make sure you deploy them by running `firebase deploy --only firestore:rules`.
 You can also access your rules from the Firebase console.
 Select your project, then navigate to Cloud Firestore and click Rules once you're in the correct database.

-### Emulators

 ### Deploy

 To deploy your Functions or Rules simply run `firebase deploy`.
 You could also specify what you want to deploy, like `firebase deploy --only functions`.

-## Environment variables

-Steps to set up your environment variables

-- `.env.local`

-For Firebase functions you need to add your secrets like API keys with the Firebase CLI.
-For example:
-`firebase functions:config:set stripe.secret="mysecretkey"`

-You could create an `runtimeconfig.json` file inside your functions folder to use environment variables inside the emulators when developing locally.
-You can take a look at the example file at `functions/runtimeconfig.example.json`.

 ## Payments with Stripe